MaalyALkaraki/syllabus/node-db/week-18/sql3-node-sql.md

         // add code here to insert row...
     });

-The browser sends the values for the new row as JSON in req.fields.
-We can extract them using body-parser into variables:
+The browser sends the values for the new row as JSON.
+By using body-parser we can extract them from `req.body` into variables:

     var nam = req.body.name;
     var phn = req.body.phone;
     var eml = req.body.email;
     var add = req.body.address; // ...etc.

-(Note: for formidable use `req.fields` instead of `req.body`)
+(Note: if using the "formidable" middleware, use `req.fields` instead of `req.body`)

 Issue an SQL INSERT command with values and use $n placeholders for inserted values, for example:

-    conn.query("INSERT INTO customers " +
+    db.query("INSERT INTO customers " +
                 "(name, email, phone, address) " +
                 "VALUES ($1, $2, $3, $4)",
             [nam, eml, phn, add],